spectrocloud/librarium/content/docs/04-clusters/2-nested-clusters/nested-cluster-quickstart.md

 - You will need to have access to a Palette Account.
 Refer to the [Getting Started with Palette](/getting-started) page, and sign up for free [here](https://www.spectrocloud.com/get-started/).<p></p><br />

 - Ensure you have a functioning [cluster](/clusters/new-clusters) already configured.
-During the cluster creation, you will be able to configure it as a Host Cluster.
+If not, you can deploy a new cluster and enable the Nested Clusters feature at the Settings step of your new cluster's deployment configuration.
+Clusters with the Nested Cluster feature enabled are referred to as "Host Clusters".

   **Host Clusters**

   There are two ways to engage with a Nested Cluster on Palette.<p></p><br />

    1. When you [create](/clusters/new-clusters) and [deploy](/clusters/nested-clusters/cluster-quickstart#deployinganestedcluster) a new Host Cluster, there is an option to **Enable Nested Clusters**. <p></p><br />Refer to the [Cluster Endpoint](/clusters/nested-clusters/cluster-quickstart#loadbalancer) step below for more information on how to configure this option.
-The same settings listed below are available, when you are enabling a Nested Cluster and when using the Host Cluster deployment wizard.
+The settings listed below are available when you are enabling the Nested Clusters feature on a pre-existing cluster and when using the Host Cluster deployment wizard.

     ![HostCluster](create-host-cluster.png "Host Cluster")<p></p><br />

-    2. Similarly, you can [enable](/clusters/nested-clusters/cluster-quickstart#enablinganestedclusteronahostcluster) an existing cluster and allow it to host Nested Clusters.<p></p><br />
+    2. Similarly, you can [enable](/clusters/nested-clusters/cluster-quickstart#enablinganestedclusteronahostcluster) an existing cluster; thus allowing it to host Nested Clusters.<p></p><br />

 <InfoBox>